BrandCi/BrandBookV2/README.md

  - Azure DevOps for CI / CD Pipelines
  - Azure Web Services for the Application-Hosting
  - Docker-Swarm (Linux) to provide the MS SQL Server

-**Planned Features**
-- Contextual inspiration when creating brandings
-- Version management for created brandings
-- Automatic improvement suggestions for created brandings based on numerous other brandings.